 Note that I wrote this article for the Santa Cruz County Cycling Club, so it refers to locations in Santa Cruz, California where I live.
 To learn safe and dangerous locations in your town, and which are the best locks for your bicycle and how you use it, please discuss how to lock and where to lock your bicycle with your favorite bicycle dealer or fellow cyclists.

 I’ve owned approximately fifty bicycles, but I’ve been lucky enough to only have one stolen.
-It happened in 1990 in Italy while I was on a ten-day tour of Italian bicycle factories sponsored by the Italian Bicycle and Motorcycle Trade Association.
+It happened in 1990 in Italy while on a ten-day tour of Italian bicycle factories sponsored by the Italian Bicycle and Motorcycle Trade Association.
 On the first day, we stopped near Lake Como for lunch and while we were eating, thieves broke open the van and stole my ride, a nice Specialized Allez I’d customized with hydraulic brakes and super-light pedals.

 Our hosts were as dismayed as we were, but there wasn’t a thing they, or the carbinieri (police) could do.
 So we returned to the hotel in Milan, and I spent the evening bummed that I probably wasn’t going to be able to pedal through the incredible Italian countryside.
 I needn’t have worried.